SNAP, CRACKLE AND POP

 Everyone knows that an owner is not responsible for the negligence of an independent contractor.
 Everyone also knows that the owner may be liable if it does not provide the independent contractor with a safe place to work.
 The district court agreed that ConAgra had done just that, and that West Side was negligent in sending the employees into the dangerously unstable grain bin.
 It smacked ConAgra and West Side jointly with $18 million in damages for negligence.

 The Seventh Circuit was baffled.
 The injured workers complained that ConAgra had provided them with a dangerous workplace?
-Of course it did, the Court said.
+“Well, yeah,” the Court said.
 The whole point of hiring a “hot bin” expert was that the bin was dangerous.
 The Court held that where an owner hires an independent contractor to remedy a dangerous situation, the owner would not be held liable if the feared disaster came to pass.
 Such a policy would only discourage people with serious or dangerous problems to hire experts to get them fixed.

 The Court has just as little patience with West Side’s complaint that ConAgra had failed to disclose information to it about the grain bin’s condition.
 West Side didn’t exactly say that ConAgra had provided false information.
 In fact, it admitted that ConAgra adequately answered all of the questions it had put to its client.
 The problem, West Side argued, was that ConAgra had other information about the dangerous grain bin – specifically, temperature readings from earlier in the month – that it failed to volunteer.